MotorCityCobra/Device_File_Grabber/README.md

 # Device_File_Grabber
-This grabs media files from deep in your disorganized downloads folder randomly in an amount you specify Look at the available space on your iPad or whatever device and enter that amount in MB for this script to grab
+This grabs media files from deep in your disorganized media files folder randomly in an amount you specify Look at the available space on your iPad or whatever device and enter that amount in MB for this script to grab

 # Usage